Many people brush their teeth daily, yet still experience cavities or gum problems.

 • the chewing surfaces

-The interdental spaces usually remain inadequately cleaned.
+The interdental spaces usually remain insufficiently cleaned.

 Studies show: